Most interesting landmarks of Antarctica and Subantarctic islands

 Natural landmarks of Antarctica and Subantarctic islands

 - Mount Belinda – South Sandwich Islands, Montagu Island.
-One of the few active volcanoes under the jurisdiction of United Kingdom.
-This volcano rises 1,370 m above the sea level.
-Summit of volcano rises from glacier, which covers almost whole island.
+One of the few active volcanoes under the jurisdiction of the United Kingdom.
+This volcano rises 1,370 m above sea level.
+Summit of volcano rises from a glacier, which covers nearly the whole island.
 The eruption in 2002 – 2009 created a 90 m wide, subglacial river from the molten ice, which reached the sea, creating a steam plume.

 - Mount Michael – South Sandwich Islands, Saunders Island.
 An active volcano on this small, glacier-covered island.
 Its 0.7 km wide crater in 2002 – 2006, and, possibly, up to this day contains one of the few active lava lakes in the world.